 The acquisition of a Latvian passport is regulated by Latvia’s Citizenship Law.

 Latvian citizenship can be obtained by the children and spouses of Latvian nationals as well as naturalised foreign citizens.

 Latvian citizenship by naturalisation can be awarded to those individuals who:

-- have lived in Latvia for five years at least;
+- have lived in Latvia for at least five years;

-- have knowledge of the Latvian language, the basic principles of the Constitution of Latvia, the national history, culture and the text of the national anthem;
+- have knowledge of the Latvian language, understand the basic principles of the Constitution of Latvia, are familiar with the country’s national history and culture, and know the text of Latvia’s national anthem;

 - have a legal source of income;

-- have submitted a statement of the resignation of their previous nationality and received a permission for expatriation from the previous country of nationality.
+- have submitted a statement giving up their previous nationality and have received permission for expatriation from the previous country of nationality.